 - Diaper rash ointments and teething gels

-Although COVID-19 tests provided by healthcare professionals normally are covered in full by health insurance, at-home tests usually are not, at least as of now.
-However you can use your FSA to purchase home kits, such as the one produced by Lucira Health specifically to test for COVID-19 that was approved by the FDA just this week.
+Although COVID-19 tests provided by healthcare professionals normally are covered in full by health insurance, at-home tests may or may not be covered.
+However, you can use your FSA to purchase home kits, such as the one produced by Lucira Health specifically to test for COVID-19, and this test was approved by the FDA.